manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

   ![Resealed bag - showing two seal points](/assets/img/wwk_resealedbag.jpg)

-*This 100g bag has been re-sealed twice - the seal points show the minimum cut-down amount for each re-seal with my Crenova vacuum sealer (1<2cm) - the maximum size of the storage section is preserved and could potentially be reused as a small sample bag once the empty (depending on how much is left)*
+*This 100g bag has been re-sealed twice - the seal points show the minimum cut-down amount for each re-seal with my old Crenova vacuum sealer (1<2cm) - the maximum size of the storage section is preserved and could potentially be reused as a small sample bag once empty (depending on how much is left)*